 - Courses are numbered to indicate the academic level – courses 100 through 499 are for undergraduate students, and classes 500 and above are for graduate students.
 As course numbers increase, the level of difficulty and rigor increase as well.

-- Most courses have more than one offering each semester, this is referred to as a section.
+- Most courses have more than one offering each semester, referred to as a section.
 Each section meets at a different time and may be taught by different professors.

 - See below for an example of course numbers and sections: